NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to disable usage of tcMenu library, which will disable all GUI control.
 Not recommended.
 //#define HYDRUINO_DISABLE_GUI                      // https://github.com/davetcc/tcMenu

-// Uncomment or -D this define to enable external data storage (Crops, Strings, etc.) to save on sketch size.
+// Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
 Required for constrained devices.
-//#define HYDRUINO_ENABLE_EXTERNAL_DATA             // If enabled, must use external device (such as SD Card or EEPROM) for data fetches.
+//#define HYDRUINO_ENABLE_EXTERNAL_DATA             // If enabled, disables built-in Crops Lib and String data, instead relying solely on external device.

 // Uncomment or -D this define to enable debug output (treats Serial as attached to serial monitor).
 //#define HYDRUINO_ENABLE_DEBUG_OUTPUT